Contributing Gear Writer

 Balancing Compression and Expansion

 With that in mind, however, the Peak Design Travel Backpack carries more sloppily at 33L with only a jacket and book inside.
 Cinching it down to its narrower 27L profile helps stabilize the load when it’s not filled to the brim with travel gear.
-Striking the right balance between capacity and carry-comfort is easiest with brand that build compressibility and expansion into the backpack design.
+Striking the right balance between capacity and carry comfort is easiest with a brand that builds compressibility and expansion into the backpack design.

 Return to Comparison Table | Return to Top Picks